TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 - **AWS QLDB** Quantum Ledger Database aka AWS equavalent to blockchain. (immutable ledger db, cryptographically verifiable)
 - **AWS Managed Blockchain** Fully Managed Service for joining public and private networks using Hyperledger Fabric and Ethereum.

+## Migration Services
+- **AWS Snowball** Easily migrate terabytes of data to the cloud without limits in storage capacity or compute power.
+It is a physical device.
+50/80TB.
+Snowball Edge 100TB.
+"Petabyte Scale".
+- **AWS Snowcone** Similar to Snowball, but with 8TB of storage space.
+- **AWS Snowmobile** Similar to Snowball, but an actual shipping container with 100PB (petabyte) storage space.
+Or you can move entire data centers.
+"Exabyte Scale".
+- **AWS SMS (Server Migration Service)** Migrate servers and virtual machines to AWS EC2.
+- **AWS DMS (Database Migration Service)** Migrate Databases to AWS.
+Can also be used to migrate from EC2 instance to RDS for example.
+- **AWS AMS (Application Migration Service)** Migrate applications to AWS.
+- **AWS DataSync** Simplify and accelerate secure data migrations, on-premises to cloud, vice-versa or AWS service to AWS service.
+Can be used with S3 and EFS.

+## Machine Learning Services
+- **AWS Rekognition** Image and video analysis
+- **AWS Transcribe** Speech to text
+- **AWS Translate** Translation AI
+- **AWS SageMaker** Tool to train and deploy ML models
+- **AWS Comprehend** NLP service, extract information from unstructured data.
+- **AWS Lex** AI for Chatbots
+- **AWS Polly** Text to Speech AI

+## Additional Services
+- **AWS Workspaces** Managed Desktop-as-a-service (DaaS) solution.
+Provide remote desktops for your employees.
+- **AWS AppStream 2.0** Instead of streaming a desktop, stream a specific application.
+- **AWS Worklink** Secure, one-click access to your internet websites using mobile phone browsers, without the requirement for a VPN or App.
+- **AWS WorkDocs** AWS equivalent of Google Docs.
+- **AWS IoT Core** Connect IoT devices to AWS Cloud.
+It's a managed service.
+- **AWS Device Farm** Test your mobile or webapps by getting access to thousands of different mobile phones, desktops browers and tablets.
+Developers can easily test their applications across different platforms (automated).
+You can also get remote access and manually test things.

 ## Cost Management / Budgets

 ## Dedicated Host vs Dedicated Instances (LICENSE)